 - Settings - Device Authentication

 - Add the desired user(s) and/or group(s) to the role.

-Now, these users and/or groups will now be able to manage classic hardware tokens in the Administrator dashboard:
+Now, these users and/or groups will gain access to the OATH Management page in the admin dashboard:

 The allowed clock skew for tokens is 15x the entry interval, in both directions.
 For example, if the interval is 30 seconds, the allowed skew is +/- 450 seconds.
 Or, if the interval is 60 seconds, the allowed skew is +/- 900 seconds.